4ntm4n/ms-five-api/README.md

 # ms-five-api
-backend api for ms-five on code institute, using Django REST Framework
+backend api for fifth milestone project on code institute, using Django REST Framework.